 - Don Ross

 - Pokey Lafarge

 Our Top Pick:

 Dunlop 9003P Player’s Pack contains four high-quality thumbpicks.
 These medium-sized thumbpicks will fit most guitar players.
 Their thickness and material (plastic) render a warm tone and their curved edges made them ideal for boom-chick playing.

 The classic D’addario shell thumbpick is available in multiple gauges and sizes.
 Celluloid is one of the most popular materials for regular guitar picks and it’s easy to see why – these picks are thick and can take some abuse.
 The curved edge and celluloid material has a natural feel, and as a bonus can be easily reshaped using heat (eg from a cigarette lighter) if you need them slightly larger or smaller.
 Overall, this is a durable thumbpick with a warm and consistent tone.

 We’ve already featured the Golden Gate Pearloid GP-6 in our best guitar picks for beginners guide.
 These aren’t like the inexpensive thumbpicks meandering on the counter of your local guitar store.
 They are vintage-looking, highly durable, heavy pearloid nitrocellulose picks that are the best in the category when it comes to comfort, fit, and durability.
 They are available in medium, large, and large + extra thick.

-Thumb pick is really useful for Travis picking, fingerstyle blues, folk music and country music (check out our favorite easy country songs).
+A thumb pick is really useful for Travis picking, fingerstyle blues, folk music and country music (check out our favorite easy country songs).
 It is common for beginners to struggle with using one right out of the bag.
 However, with some amendments to your technique and/or pick, you will learn to use them effectively to expand your repertoire of playing styles and genres.
 Luckily, they only cost a few dollars, which makes them a worthwhile option to experiment with.